kbooms/kb-taskapp/README.md

 (3) Help
 (0) Exit
 ```
-4. Selecting 'Help' should display a screen of text that explains how the software works.
+4. Selecting `Help` should display a screen of text that explains how the software works.
-	+ selecting 'Exit' should exit the program
+	+ selecting `Exit` should exit the program
-5. When selecting 'Create New List', the user should be prompted to enter a title for the list.
+5. When selecting `Create New List`, the user should be prompted to enter a title for the list.
 	- After which they are presented with the Task List view of an empty list.
-As tasks are added to the list, they should be displayed here as well.
+As tasks are added to the list, they should generate their own id and should be displayed here as well.
 ```
 (1) Add Task
 (2) Remove Task